Jacinto-S/Bash-DVD_Screensaver/README.md

 ymax = tput lines
 xmax = tput cols

+The screensaver will start automatically when executing the java file.
+To stop the application and have your bash's text-colour reset, press enter.

 To run the file in your terminal use:
 "javac TextAnimation.java" to compile to bytecode at first use.
 "java TextAnimation" to run.